aanton/express-demo/README.md

 - Check Docker is available
 - Build a Docker image
 - Start a contaniner using the created Docker image
-  - Bind the port used in the container (8080) to a port available in yur local machine (9090)
+  - Bind the port used in the container (8080) to a port available in your local machine (9090)
   - Configure the container to be removed when stopped (flag `--rm`)
 - Open http://localhost:9090/ in the browser